 Foodborne illnesses are among the most common health hazards in our lives.
 For most people, they give a few hours of digestive upset but they can cause serious problems and even death.

 While some of the food we purchase is not safe, most of the issues arise if food is not cooked and handled safely once we get it home.
-Improper temperatures, storage, washing, and cross-contamination are particularly dangerous to children and to anyone with compromised immune systems.
+Improper temperatures, storage, washing, and cross-contamination are particularly dangerous to children and anyone with compromised immune systems.

 07 of 11